valerielnd/Bike-Sharing/README.md

 # Bikesharing Analysis

-## Project overview
+## Project Overview
-This project aims to perform several analyses to determine if a bike-sharing business in Des Moines will be as successful as "Citi Bike" in NY city.
-So, to find how to make this work and convince potential investors, the first step is to figure out how the bike-share works in NY city and, from there, create a proposal on how it might work in Des Moines.
+This project aims to see if a bike-sharing business in Des Moines can be as successful as "Citi Bike" in New York City.
+To do this, we'll first study how bike-sharing works in NYC and then propose how it could work in Des Moines to attract investors.

-We have performed the following analysis:
+We have performed the following analysis using Tableau:

 * Gender Breakdown
 * Customer Type